MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

   * Is also a programming language
   * Can handle large datasets (like NGS data)
   * Very powerful graphics
   * State-of-the-art statistics and tool of choice for bioinformatics
+  * Lots of available bioinformatics analysis tools/packages (i.e. Bioconductor)
   * Free, and open source!